bybCodeClub/Python/README.md

 ﻿# community-projects
-With this repo is we are going to be solving problem from the Book Python for Everybody: Exploring Data Using Python 3  by Charles Severance
+With this repo we are going to be solving problem from the Book Python for Everybody: Exploring Data Using Python 3  by Charles Severance

-This repo is also here to help anyone new to python, by providing resourses suchs as free beginner videos, books containing simple problems in python, podcasts, and so much more.
+This repo is also here to help anyone new to python, by providing resourses suchs as free beginner videos, books containing simple problems in python, podcasts you can listen to, and much more.
 We know that programming can be vert dificult to learn, thus we wanted to provide a step by step guide on how we learned python.